 However, despite the alarming nature of this report, it is important to recognise that this research was a cohort study, which measures changes over time but does not prove cause and effect, as it includes no blinding or randomisation.
 These conditions are normally necessary for a study of high authority.
 In cohort studies, unconsidered factors may influence the conclusion.

 Indeed, due to the lack of similarities between the two groups studied, the findings are inconclusive; the group of people taking PPIs was most likely in poorer health generally, possibly taking a number of other medications, and so more likely to experience additional, separate conditions that are linked to a higher risk of dementia, such as diabetes.
-For these reasons, the NHS finds in their response to the story that the study couldn’t prove that the higher probability of dementia was because of PPIs.
+For these reasons, the NHS found in their response to the story that the study couldn’t prove that the higher probability of dementia was because of PPIs.

 In fact, as the Daily Mail notes: